Adetec/FEND-C5-QA/README.md

 ![](img/char-error.png?raw=true)

-But if I leave the default boy character, the image is rendered correctly, I wonder where is the problem!
+But if I leave the default boy character, the image is rendered correctly.
+I wonder where is the problem!

 #### Answer
-The game engine reloads only resouces defined in the array passed into Rescources.load() method, take a look on `engine.js` and add your image character there:
+The game engine reloads only resources defined in the array passed into `Rescources.load()` method, take a look at `engine.js` and add your image character there:

 ```JS
 Resources.load([